brycekickbush/brycekickbush/README.md

-Student at University of Wisconsin with a strong passion for programming.
-Love learning and creating things with Java and Javascript.
+Data Science student at University of Wisconsin Madison.